daminetreg/inglued/README.md

 ![#inglued <>](doc/logo.png)

-# `#inglued <>` : erasing c++ dependencies.
+# `#inglued <>` : hiding c++ dependencies.
+First [we only support header-only dependencies](doc/rationale/WHY_HEADER_ONLY.md), any other kind of libraries have to disappear.

-As a library author you have to ensure your library can be used easily.
+As a library author you want your library to be used easily.

 The problem is that your users might get an hard time to consume your C++ library, if you do depend on some other library yourself.

 Dependency management is hard in C++ because there are :
   - so much target platform
-  - so much build systems (cmake, visual studio, scons, autotools, bjam, waf, gyp,...)
+  - so much build systems (cmake, visual studio, scons, autotools, bjam, waf, gyp, gn, bazelbuild, ninja...)
   - so much kind of users

 Your library will be consumed by two different kind of users :
   - The app developer that just copy/paste your code in his project
   - The system builder which wants clean sysroot and good transitive CMake package dependency.

+## FEATURES
+  * No installation needed
+  * Relies on git
+  * Support non-`#inglued <>` deps as well by `#include` scanning
+  * Allows copy/paste of library in other project
+  * Generates CMake if wanted

-## Yet another dependency-manager ?
+### Yet another dependency-manager ?
 NO!
 Definitely not, this is only glue to ease the shipping of your header-only library.
-The goal of this tool is to be **hidden to library users**, only library authors see it.
+The goal of this tool is to **hide dependencies to users that doesn't care**.

 It automates and ease the version upgrade of your dependencies, but application code author shouldn't bother, they will just reuse.

-## Yet another dependency store ?
+### Yet another dependency store ?
+NO!
 No, we give you access to any [github.com](https://github.com/) which is the largest dependency store out there.
 But you can giveu us any git clone url as well.

+### Yet another build system ?
+NO!
+`inglued cmake` and `inglued cmaketpl` allows you to generate a CMakeLists.txt so that you can use

 # We make the app developer and the system packager happy
 Here is a solution to provide your library easily to your users, **without needing** your users to install **yet another tool**.